Insaida/nscCTF/GettingStarted.md

 ### <a name="security-database"></a> Protecting the Database

-The default MongoDB configuration used by the picoCTF Platform blocks all non-local connections and therefore does not use password authentication for local users.
+The default MongoDB configuration used by the nscCTF Platform blocks all non-local connections and therefore does not use password authentication for local users.
 This means that if you use the server with the database to also host CTF problems that give shell access to users, you MUST [take steps to control access to the database](http://docs.mongodb.org/manual/tutorial/enable-authentication/).

 ### <a name="security-csrf"></a> CSRF Defenses

-For design reasons, the picoCTF Platform does not use tokens embedded in `<form>` tags in order to prevent CSRF attacks.
+For design reasons, the nscCTF Platform does not use tokens embedded in `<form>` tags in order to prevent CSRF attacks.
 Instead, it uses the [Double Submit Cookies](https://www.owasp.org/index.php/Cross-Site_Request_Forgery_%28CSRF%29_Prevention_Cheat_Sheet#Double_Submit_Cookies) method in which a token is read from a cookie and submitted with requests that need to be protected.
 This happens transparently client-side, as long as a request goes through the `apiCall` function (see `web/coffee/dependencies.coffee`).
 Server-side, API requests that need CSRF protection should use the `@check_csrf` annotation to indicate that checking the value of the submitted cookie is required.